AkashkP247/HealthCare_data_analysis_using_PowerBI/README.md

 # HealthCare Dashboard-PowerBI
-Overview
+📌 Overview
-Built an interactive Power BI dashboard to analyze hospital visitor data, enabling data-driven decisions.
-Leveraged DAX for insights on demographics and service usage, improving operational efficiency and patient satisfaction.
-Integrated data from multiple sources using Power Query and applied KPIs for real-time visualization.
+Designed a dynamic Power BI dashboard to analyze hospital visitor trends for informed decision-making.
+Utilized Power Query for data transformation and DAX for advanced calculations.
+This tool enhances resource optimization, operational efficiency, and patient satisfaction using interactive KPIs and visuals.

-Table of Contents
+📚 Table of Contents
 Key Technologies and Skills

 Features